sysprog21/rv32emu/README.md

 ### Dump registers as JSON

-If an option `--dump-registers [filename]` is specified, the emulator outputs registers as JSON format.
+If an option `-d [filename]` is specified, the emulator outputs registers as JSON format.
 This can be used for tests using the emulator, such as compiler tests.

-You can use the option with `--quiet` to use the output directly.
+You can use the option with `-q` to use the output directly.

 ```
 # Read the register x10 (a0).
-$ build/rv32emu --dump-registers - out.elf --quiet | jq .x10
+$ build/rv32emu -d - out.elf -q | jq .x10
 ```

 ## Contributing